 At the completion of this subject students will be able to:

-- identify and describe sources and functions of nutrients, and explain the consequences of over and under nutrition;
+- Identify and describe the structure, metabolism and digestion, sources, and functions of macronutrients and explain the consequences of macronutrient imbalances

-- apply techniques for the measurement of body composition of individuals;
+- Explain and apply techniques for the measurement of body composition of individuals.

 - Introduction and Review of the Digestive System

 - Individual Nutritional Assessment